-1. Formulate a clear question from a practice or health policy problem.
+Formulate clear, searchable questions addressing a practice or health policy problem.

-5. Apply valid and relevant conclusions from the literature to develop recommendations for practice and or health policy.
+Apply the principles of evidence based practice to make evidence informed recommendations for practice or health policy.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have

 through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge

 expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against

 enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

 By browsing this site you accept that cookies are used to improve and personalise our services to you for a better

 experience on our website and for social activity.
 If you continue, we will assume that you agree to our